eMahtab/devmyths/README.md

 # devmyths
-A one page website that debunks all the myths about devs.
+A one page website that debunks some of the myths about devs.